pleabargain/EnglishHelpsYourCareer/topic remodeling a home.md

 # questions
 - Are you doing the remodeling work yourself?
 - Are you using a contractor to do the work?
+- Have they laid the foundation?
 - What advice do you have to someone planning a remodel?
+- Have you hired an inspector to make sure the work is being done properly?
 - How would you go about budgeting a remodeling project?
 -   How much will my remodel cost?
 -   How long will my remodel take?